keeneyetact/retroBoard/README.md

 ## Versions History

+### Version 4.7.2

+- Replacing Google OAuth passport library, to try and reduce Google OAuth errors on production

 ### Version 4.7.1 (hotfix)

 - 🐛 Fixed a bug highlighted by Sentry, where anonymous account without a password would trigger an exception.